Drew Waters Preview, Player Props: Royals vs. Mariners

 Drew Waters At The Plate

-- Waters has five doubles, five triples, seven home runs and 19 walks while batting .228.
+- Waters has six doubles, five triples, seven home runs and 19 walks while batting .233.

-- Waters has picked up an RBI in 27.3% of his games this year, with two or more RBI in 7.6% of his games.
-He has also driven in three or more runs in two contests.
+- Waters has driven in a run in 18 games this season (26.9%), including five games with more than one RBI (7.5%).
+He has also driven home three or more of his team's runs in two contests.

-- In 34.8% of his games this season, he has scored at least once.
-And he's had seven games with multiple runs (10.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.